Ruiqi-Alaina/Adidas-Sales-Data-Analysis/README.md

 * Explored the sales amount of Sale Methods
 * Automate the progress with power auomate-cloud work flow triggered by new reponse
 ## Data
-The dataset was downloaded from  [Kaggle} (https://www.kaggle.com/datasets/vishwas199728/adidas-sales-data)
+The dataset was downloaded from  [Kaggle] (https://www.kaggle.com/datasets/vishwas199728/adidas-sales-data)
 ## Build With
 * PowerBI
-  Power Query.
+  <br> Power Query.
 DAX.
 * Power Automate